AndrewBrooking/Project-2/README.md

 # PayMyProject

 ## Concept/Motivation
-Provide a better platform for makers and content creators with more freadom than Patreon allows.
+Provide a better platform for makers and content creators with more freedom than Patreon allows.

 ## NPM Packages
 - bcrypt